kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 At the beginning, we only have easy access to the Mining Outfit that gives us `+`1 defense.
 We use the Jal Shey Armor then for its defense and dexterity bonus.

-**Body**: (Optional) Ossus Keeper Robes
-- Obtained as a reward from Queen Talia during Onderon 2 At the beginning of The Ravager we can swap to the Ossus Keeper Robes for a bigger force point pool, and for better resistance against Sion/Traya’s force powers (`+`4 Wisdom, `+`4 Intelligence, `+`2 Charisma).
-Beginners can opt to keep the Jal Shey Neophyte Armor, as it provides more defense for the late game.

 **Main Hand**: Single Lightsaber
 - Crafted by Bao-Dur after Dantooine
 We use a single-handed Lightsaber for use with Critical Strikes later on.
 At Nar Shaddaa, we will be buying two crystals to upgrade it.